Lucas-C/rpg-bonhomme/README.md

 The **key** MUST be a string, and the **value** MUST be a JSON dictionary.
 There are some length limitations currently hardcoded at the top of the Python file.
-In case of a lookup error, the return value will be '{}', else it will returns {key: value} or throw an error (calling 'alert' if using JSONP, else displaying an HTML error page).
+In case of a lookup error, the return value will be '{}', else it will returns {key: value} or throw an error (calling Javascript 'alert' if using JSONP, else displaying an HTML error page).
-- [Atharès](https://chezsoi.org/lucas/rpg-bonhomme/character-sheet.html?layout=InCognito1&name=athares), a character from the second campaign of my RPG game 'In Cognito'.
-- [Atharès](https://chezsoi.org/lucas/rpg-bonhomme/character-sheet.html?layout=InCognito1&name=athares), a character from the second campaign of my RPG game 'In Cognito'.

 ## Setup